seanpringle/factropy/README.md

 Factropy does this by only permitting 3D models that can be fully instanced into render batches with minimal shader switching.
 Entities consist of one or more component meshes with associated materials: wheels, hulls, arms, gears, pistons, fans, wires, metal, wood etc. A shared library of components are composed into entities, rather than entities coming with dedicated graphical assets.
 All the instances of a single component on screen are one mesh rendered many times with a single draw call.
 Animation of components is done using OpenGL VBO arrays of transformation matrices to control mesh rotation/translation/scale, allowing one assmbler to be idling while another is running at full speed.
 The same approach is used for items on belts: one draw call per type of item on screen.

 All this boils down to the rendering thread being largely bottlenecked on CPU doing math and updating dynamic VBO arrays each frame before the relatively few draw calls execute.
 There are ways to reduce the load.
 Some math is deferred and queued to be done by the graphics card, particularly where a component transforms deterministically.
-Some components use pre-computed sets of transformation matrices so the work is done at startup rather than per-entity per-frame, effectively an indexed lookup table in VRAM.
-Particle emitters are instanced too and tweaked in the shader to appear a bit random.
+Some components use pre-computed sets of transforms so the work is done at startup rather than per-entity per-frame, effectively a lookup table in VRAM.
+Particle emitters are instanced too and just tweaked in their shader to appear a bit random.

-However, these are the hurdles that might yet bring it all crashing down in a smoking heap of burnt out GPUs:
+However, these are the hurdles that might yet bring it all crashing down in a smoking heap of burnt-out GPUs:

 * No shadow mapping is done yet. _Not too scary_ based on some test runs though, and works fine with instancing
 * Only a small number of dynamic lights are supported. _Somewhat scary_ as dynamic lighting affects how instance batches are handled.
 Needs thought...
-* The use of textures is limited so far, instead relying on customisation of materials and shaders for effects. _Not too scary either_ as texture switching is already restricted to material and shader switches (ie, rare).
-Physically-based rendering coming to Raylib is also potentially more interesting than messing with Blender anyway.
+* The use of textures is limited so far, instead relying on customisation of materials and shaders for effects. _Not too scary either_ as texture switching is already restricted to material and shader switch points (ie, rare).
+Alternatives like the physically-based rendering coming to Raylib are also potentially more interesting than messing with Blender anyway.